Judith A. Rubin

 Judith A. Rubin (born 1936) is an American art therapist with 50 years of experience.
+She is best known for her writing and her films on art therapy for differently abled children, as well for her role as the "Art Lady" on the popular television show, Mister Rogers' Neighborhood.

 Life and work

 Judith A. Rubin was born in New York City in 1936.
 At age 17, Rubin first experienced art as a way to cope with trauma after the death of her friend.
 Rubin completed her bachelor's in art from Wellesley College in 1957 and pursued a Master's degree in education from Harvard University.
 While attending graduate school, Rubin recalled a seminar in Human Development where she presented on "The Psychology of Children's Art."
 During her graduate studies, Rubin came across the work of Margaret Naumburg and became interested in art therapy.
-In 1959, Rubin graduated from the Harvard Graduate School of Education with her master's in art education.
+In 1959, Rubin graduated from the Harvard Graduate School of Education with her master's in art education; she later earned a PhD at the University of Pittsburgh.

 In 1958, Rubin began working as a teacher in Cambridge, MA.
-Rubin reportedly enjoyed working with the children but was criticized for her unconventional teaching methods.
+Rubin reportedly enjoyed working with the children, but was criticized for her unconventional teaching methods.
 Rubin's teaching methods included singing in the classroom, re-arranging furniture, declining to use paddles for discipline, failing to write detailed lesson plans, and showing slides of artwork that were not in the curriculum.
-Rubin believed the children benefited from making art but found teaching to be less satisfying than she had hoped.
+Rubin believed the children benefited from making art, but found teaching to be less satisfying than she had hoped.

-In 1963, Rubin learned about a study of children's art at a local Child Study Center nursery and contacted the director, Dr. Margaret McFarland, to volunteer her services.
+In 1963, Rubin learned about a study of children's art at a local child study center nursery and contacted the director, Dr. Margaret McFarland, to volunteer her services.
 Although Rubin had no clinical background, McFarland invited her to facilitate art therapy with children diagnosed with schizophrenia.
 Rubin found art therapy to be immensely gratifying and sought the guidance of art therapists Margaret Naumburg and Edith Kramer to further her career as a trained art therapist.

 Rubin recalled that both contributed greatly to her professional development.
 Naumburg and Kramer held different views about art therapy but both advised Rubin to undergo personal therapy and seek supervision under an experienced clinician.
 In 1964, Rubin presented a case to Professor Erik Erikson of Harvard University.
 Much to her surprise, Erikson opposed any further clinical training in psychology and suggested it might ruin her intuitive approach.
 With that advice, she postponed further clinical study for almost ten years.